Ukrainian Christmas Traditions

-When is Christmas in Ukraine celebrated?
+When is Christmas in Ukraine?

 In the past, Christmas in Ukraine was always celebrated in January: The Holy Evening (Святий Вечір) took place on the 6th, and Christmas Day (Різдво Христове) on the 7th.
 However, from September 1, 2023, both the Orthodox Church of Ukraine and the Ukrainian Greek Catholic Church switched to the new calendar.
 This means that now most holidays are celebrated 13 days earlier.